 We totally have a favorite stain color: Red Mahogany.
 Here are all of our different DIY projects that use this color.
-I am sure this list will continue to grow because anytime we try to change to a different color, we always end back with our favorite.
+I am sure this list will continue to grow because anytime we try a different color, we always end up with our favorite.

 What is red mahogany stain?

 We use Minwax Red Mahogany on a variety of woods and DIY projects.
-We think this color is a rich brown with slight reddish tones.
+This color is a rich brown with slight reddish tones.
 It is not nearly as “RED” as other stain colors that contain that word.
 This stain also looks good on a variety of wood species.

 I would also say that while we are “DIY’ers” we are not professionals.
 Therefore, this stain color seems to be pretty forgiving and easy to work with.